 Since the Plan became effective on December 10, 2014, the City has taken several steps to implement it.
-For example, the City (1) issued \$287.5 million in bonds under the Exit Facility; (2) issued \$632 million and \$88 million in New B and C Notes, respectively; (3) irrevocably transferred all DIA assets to a perpetual charitable trust; (4) debited excess interest from current ASF account holders subject to the ASF Recoupment program; (5) transferred interests of property pursuant to the Syncora Settlement and the FGIC/COP Settlement; and (6) implemented a two-year City budget.
-These actions only provide a brief glimpse into the numerous transactions that have occurred since the Plan became effective.
+For example, the City (1) issued \$287.5 million in bonds under the Exit Facility; (2) issued \$632 million and \$88 million in New B and C Notes, respectively; (3) irrevocably transferred all DIA assets to a perpetual charitable trust; (4) debited excess interest from all but five current ASF account holders subject to the ASF Recoupment program; (5) transferred interests of property pursuant to the Syncora Settlement and the FGIC/COP Settlement; and (6) implemented a two-year City budget.
+These actions provide only a brief glimpse into the numerous transactions that have occurred since the Plan's effective date.